Whitny Braun: Personal life

 Braun was born in Redlands, California and raised between Downey, California and Coulterville, California.
 She was born into the Seventh-day Adventist church as a seventh-generation member of the church through her mother's line.
 She is currently an associate scholar of the Center for Christian Bioethics at Loma Linda University, and the Associate Director of the Center for Understanding World Religions based as her research looking at anthropological and sociological aspects of Eastern and Central Asian religions and their applications towards bioethics.

 Braun is the daughter of firearms historian and gunsmith Dr. James Braun, featured alongside her in the Discovery Channel documentary "Undiscovered: The Lost Lincoln", and the granddaughter of physicist and physician Dr. Ernest Braun who pioneered early nuclear medicine technologies in cancer therapy and the great-great-granddaughter of Ory T. Davis, pioneering photographer of the Old West.
 As a teenager she participated in the Junior Statesmen of America at Georgetown University.
 At 18 she was the youngest contestant to ever compete on the American trivia game show Win Ben Stein's Money.

 Braun divides her time between Southern California, Peru and the Sierra Nevadas near Yosemite National Park where she keeps her collection of vintage Airstream travel trailers.
-In 2021 she enrolled at Syracuse University in the College of Law to earn her JD.
+In 2025 she graduated from Syracuse University's College of Law with her Juris Doctor.